0x4ndy/pomidor/README.md

 ## Shortcuts
 ```
 e     - enters the edit mode; format: hh:mm:ss or mm:ss
+esc   - exits the edit mode
+enter - accepts the input
 r     - resets the timer to the set value
 s     - stops the timer and resets it to 00:00
 q     - quits
 ```

 # Demo